 In 2021, The Society for Support to Pregnant and Parenting Teens officially changed their name to Centre for Young Parents!

-Maximize opportunities for education and/or training
+Maximize opportunities for learning, education or training

 Gain knowledge of and access to community resources

 Encourage the development of individual strengths and self-determination